capsidjs/capsid/README.md

 > Special html class tool

 class-component.js is tool for creating special html class.
-Special html class is a kind of html element which has special behaviours in addition to default ones and characterized by its html class.
+Special html class is a kind of html element which has special behaviours in addition to default ones and characterized by its html class (like `bootstrap`'s "modal" class).

 class-component.js is a jQuery plugin and exposes one static namespace and one instance property: `$.cc` and `$.fn.cc`.

+The size of minified version is 4.9K.

 ## How to use